dcrommie/walbrook/src/markdown-pages/index.md

 subtitle: Take care of your future, today
 thumbnail: ../src/images/family.png
 title2: We help our clients to create wealth and plan for change
-desc1: As an advice practice with institutional knowledge and expertise, we help you to navigate global markets and the products of banks, insurers and other financial institutions.
+desc1: With institutional knowledge and expertise, we help you to navigate global markets and the products of banks, insurers and other financial institutions.
-desc2: Our extensive investment and credit experience allow us to build comprehensive strategies encompassing both sides of your household balance sheet.
+desc2: Extensive investment and credit experience allows us to build comprehensive strategies encompassing both sides of your household balance sheet.
-desc3: Where specialist advice is required, we can draw upon our network of local and international experts to help ensure that all advice is suitable for your needs and aligned with your wealth strategy.
+desc3: We draw upon our network of local and international experts to help ensure that all specialist advice is aligned with your overall strategy and implemented correctly.
 services: Our services
 servicestitle: Creating wealth and planning for change over the long term
 service2: Retirement Planning